Pushwoosh/pushwoosh-phonegap-plugin/README.md

 Cordova Pushwoosh Push Notifications plugin
 ===================================================

+**Note:** This is a forked version of the original plugin.
+The reason for this is [AppGyver/steroids#992](https://github.com/AppGyver/steroids/issues/992).
+To summarize, all instances of `$PACKAGE_NAME` have been replaced with the actual name of the project.
+This plugin can be taken down and the original used once the aforementioned issue is fixed.

 Cross-Platform push notifications by Pushwoosh for Cordova / PhoneGap

 follows the Cordova Plugin spec http://cordova.apache.org/docs/en/3.0.0/plugin_ref_spec.md